markkuo1999/Machine-Learning-using-Tensorflow---Cloth-Classification/README.md

 # Machine-Learning-using-Tensorflow---Cloth-Classification
-building a training model using tensorflow for cloth classification
+building a training model using tensorflow for cloth classification with python